Indigenous conflicts on the Mexico–United States barrier: Creation of the US-Mexico border

 The border between the United States and Mexico was formed through treaties and negotiations that often failed to include Indigenous peoples in the negotiations and conversations.

 In 1848, the Treaty of Guadalupe Hidalgo was signed after the Mexican-American War, and it drew a demarcation between the United States and Mexico.
 Additionally, Article XI of this treaty not only puts Indigenous tribes under the control of the United States but also allows preventing Indigenous movements across this border, and the treaty also honored the land claims of Mexican citizens.
 Some tribal nations were able to obtain said land grants, but those tribes who did not live in established villages were unable to receive land grants.
 Thus, their territory rights were not honored in this treaty nor by the United States.
 Native Americans, including those who were impacted by this treaty, were excluded from conversations and negotiations between the United States and Mexico.
 Furthermore, these respective governments failed to consider their homelands and sacred grounds when reaching an agreement.
 With the creation of the border also came the creation of citizenship which led to the restriction of free travel and a plethora of other issues.

 Around five years after the Treaty of Guadalupe Hidalgo was signed, the Gadsden Purchase further expanded the United States' border.
 For $10 million, the United States received 30,000 square miles, which makes up present-day southern Arizona and southern New Mexico.
 A primary reason for this purchase was the desire to build a transcontinental railroad.
-The same protections provided in the Treaty of Guadalupe Hidalgo still apply to the residents in this newly added tract of land.
+The same protections provided in the Treaty of Guadalupe Hidalgo still applied to the residents in this newly added tract of land.